ellr64/WeThinkCodeBootcamp/connect/READMETOCONNECT.txt

+ONLY DO THIS IF YOU NEED TO SUBMIT FROM HOME.
+IT IS PREFERRED IF YOU DO ALL YOUR WORK ON A CLUSTER MAC.

 Before replacing any files, make sure to backup or make copies of the original files.

 These files are specifically for wethinkcode in Cape Town and Johannesburg.